Are you curious about the parts of a stethoscope and what its functions are?

 A stethoscope is an invaluable tool for nurses and other medical professionals.
 And understanding its parts is important in order to use the device correctly.
 Knowing what each part of a stethoscope does will help you to use it properly in your practice.

 In this article, I’ll cover each part of a stethoscope and what they do.
-Plus I’ll offer you some tips (from an experienced nurse) on how to use the stethoscope effectively.
+Plus I’ll offer you some tips (from an experienced nurse) on how to use the stethoscope properly.

 Keep reading to learn more!